 You’ll need time to find the doors, tiles or windows that you like the most at the most convenient price.
 If you start looking early, you can find good deals that will represent a considerable reduction in your final budget.

 When you add a home extension, you are the developer.
-This means that, although the construction company you have hired is directly responsible for any possible damages to third parties, as the owner, you are secondarily liable, meaning you may have to pay for damage or injury.
+This means that, although the construction company you've hired is directly responsible for any possible damages to third parties, as the owner, you are secondarily liable, meaning you may have to pay for damage or injury.

-Homeowner’s insurance covers the damages that may affect the house as a result of ordinary use.
+Home insurance covers the damages that may affect the house as a result of ordinary use.
 But since a renovation or extension isn’t considered ordinary use, these types of claims aren’t covered.
-You need to contact us to discuss the work that is being completed so that we can properly advise you on the cover you have.
-If you do not contact us you may not have any cover.
+You need to contact us to discuss the work that's being completed so that we can properly advise you on the cover you have.
+If you don't contact us you may not have any cover.
 That’s why, before you get started, it’s important to check whether the construction company has insurance that covers the possible damages that may occur during the construction work.

 When you finish the work, you must notify us that the work is completed and of the changes.
-When taking out a homeowner’s insurance, the policy includes the characteristics of the home, from the square metres to the quality of the finishes, based on which it calculates the risks, premiums and compensation you will receive in the event you file a claim.
-If you don’t communicate the changes, you’ll likely find yourself under-insured.
+When taking out a Home insurance, the policy includes the characteristics of the home, from the square metres to the quality of the finishes, based on which it calculates the risks, premiums and compensation you'll receive in the event you file a claim.
+If you don’t communicate the changes, you’ll likely find yourself underinsured.

 With Liberty, you can get up to five weeks of free Home insurance* when you quote and buy online.

 *Online discount applies to new home policies only.
 Five weeks free equals a 10% discount.
 Maximum Buildings cover discount €40.
 Maximum Contents cover discount €15.
 Maximum Buildings & Contents cover discount €55.
 Subject to minimum premiums and applied before optional covers.
 Acceptance criteria, terms and conditions apply.